-Fallout 2 has a healing device called a Super Stimpack, which heals massive damage instantly, but has a timer that inflicts some less-serious damage later on from harsh drug side-effects.
+- Fallout 2 has a healing device called a Super Stimpak, which heals massive damage instantly, but has a timer that inflicts some less-serious damage later on from harsh drug side-effects.
 It is possible to assassinate the Enclave's president by healing him with about ten of them and letting 2 minutes pass.
-There is a special text message for this eventuality.
+There is a special text message for doing this to NP Cs.

-Along the same line, you can use the drug Jet on the enemies to cripple them before a fight.
-Jet is a very powerful combat enhancer, but after about 10 minutes of game time, gives you very big penalties.
-You can use 3 Jet in the Enclave base on every soldier, wait about 30 minutes, and every soldier will be effectively blind and cannot hit you at point blank range.
+- Along the same line, you can use the drug Jet on the enemies to cripple them before a fight.
+Jet is a very powerful combat enhancer, but after about 5 minutes of game time, gives them very big penalties.
+3 Jet can be used on the oil rig's every soldier, wait about ten minutes, and every soldier will be effectively blind and cannot hit you at point blank range.

-One of your allies, John Cassidy, has a heart condition.
-Jet works by accelerating the body's systems.
-Making that ally take Jet will give him a heart attack and kill him.
+- One companion, John Cassidy, has a heart condition.
+Jet and Psycho works by accelerating the body's systems.
+Making that ally take either will give him a fatal heart attack.

-If you talk to Stockholm (a sniper in Megaton who is normally unreachable) by using the command console to make yourself fly (or give yourself godmode and launch yourself upward with a mini-nuke and land just right), he will chat like other NPC's, and end the conversation with "And how the hell did you get up here, anyway?"
+- If you talk to Stockholm (a sniper in Megaton who is normally unreachable) by using the command console to make yourself fly (or manage to climb the way up to him), he will respond that he won't have time watching for raiders and add "How the hell did you get up here, anyway?"

-Speaking of the Outcasts, there is an unmarked sidequest at their base of operations where the Lone Wanderer can trade certain items for meds, ammo or grenades, if the player has failed to earn their leaders trust by turning in enough technology; Their leader will confiscate any Outcast Power Armor the player is carrying, stating it was rather convenient that you "found" their armor out in the wastes
+- Speaking of the Outcasts, there is an unmarked sidequest at their base of operations where the Lone Wanderer can trade certain items for meds, ammo or grenades, if the player has failed to earn their leaders trust by turning in enough technology; Their leader will confiscate any Outcast Power Armor currently carried, stating it was rather convenient that you "found" their armor out in the wastes

-If you kill Lucas Simms, the town Megaton's sheriff, his son will have new dialog options with you.
-Moreover, if you start wearing the Sheriff's outfit, his son will say "You might wear this badge, but you're not my dad."
+- If Lucas Simms dies, the town Megaton's sheriff, his son will have new dialog options with you.
+Moreover, if you start wearing the Sheriff's outfit, he will reply "You might wear this badge, but you're not my dad."
 Other NPCs will react too!

-Lucas Simms will more than likely die, if you side against Mr. Burke in the quest The Power of Atom, during a cutscene of sorts.
-"Of sorts" indeed, because nothing keeps you from acting during it, and disarm or execute Mr. Burke before he gets the chance to fire his one-hit-kill scripted bullet at Simms.
-The sheriff himself even thanks you for saving his life, praising your quick reflexes.
-And your VATS, probably.
+- Lucas Simms will more than likely die, if you side against Mr. Burke in the quest The Power of Atom, during a cutscene of sorts.
+"Of sorts" indeed, because nothing keeps you from acting during it, and disarm or execute Mr. Burke before he gets the chance to fire his One-Hit Kill scripted bullet at Simms.
+The sheriff himself even thanks you for saving his life, praising your quick reflexes.… and your VATS, probably.
 You have to, however, wait until Burke pulls his gun in order to prevent Lucas's death.
 The time you have to react is less than a second.
 Pop a cap on Burke before that, and you will be punished instead, for interfering with the local law.